iliyan-trifonov/mycv-json2html/README.md

 ## How it works

-The application is a Single Page Application.
+SPA.
 Angular 1.4 is used and it completely provides the modern ControllerAs functionality such as `controllerAs: ''` in the router and `bindToController: {...}` in the directives.

 A service loads the configuration from the JSON file and uses caching.